What are Shaft Couplings

 Disk coupling by Ringfeder

 Universal Joint or U-Joint connects two objects, typically shafts, allowing relative rotation in two axes.
-It also allows for the transmission of power between two points that are not in line with each other.
+It also allows for power transmission between two points not in line with each other.
 The universal joint is not a constant velocity coupling; the driving and driven shafts rotate at different speeds.
 U-Joints are used in applications where high misalignment must be accommodated.
 U-joints are mainly used in power transmission applications, including farm machinery, automobile and truck driver shafts, and industrial equipment.